odh-labs/ml-workshop/docs/lab2-data-science.md

 <img src="./images/lab2-data-science/ds-visualise-data-3.png " alt="drawing" width="500"/>

+5. Return our S3 Object store details for retrieval of the CSV file prepared earlier.
-4. In this cell we also output the first 5 lines of the file - so the data scientist can get a quick view of the data.
+6. In this cell we read in the CSV file then output the first 5 lines of the file - so the data scientist can get a quick view of the data.
-5. We output the dimensions of the data in rows and columns (features)
+7. We output the dimensions of the data in rows and columns (features)
-6. Here we output various data around the columns (features) including their types, names etc
+8. Here we output various data around the columns (features) including their types, names etc
-7. Using _describe(), _we output various statistical data associated with the entire dataset, max, mean etc. values for numeric columns.
+9. Using _describe(), _we output various statistical data associated with the entire dataset, max, mean etc. values for numeric columns.
+10. We output the sum of rows with null values with nulls - to assess data for errors, e.g a null for _charges_ indicates an error.
+11. Here we output the total count of the **_labeled_** column, *Churn*.
+We need a decent spread, and we have it - with just over 2 to 1.
+12. Here we make a simple conversion from Yes and  No to 1 and 0, to facilitate plotting.

 <img src="./images/lab2-data-science/ds-visualise-data-4.png " alt="drawing" width="500"/>

-8. We output the sum of rows with null values with nulls - to assess data for errors, e.g null for _charges_ indicates an error.
-9. Here we output the total count of the **_labeled _**column, Churn.
-We need a decent spread, and we have it - with just over 2 to 1.
-10. Here we make a simple conversion from Yes and  No to 1 and 0, to facilitate plotting.

 <img src="./images/lab2-data-science/ds-visualise-data-5.png " alt="drawing" width="500"/>

-11. This cell visually outputs churn count by various features in the data set
+1. This cell visually outputs churn count by various features in the data set

 <img src="./images/lab2-data-science/ds-visualise-data-6.png " alt="drawing" width="500"/>

-12. Replace spaces with numpy NAN values
+1. Replace spaces with numpy NAN values
-13. Output sum of NAN and None values
+2. Output sum of NAN and None values
-14. Convert to numeric
+3. Convert to numeric
-15. Fill NANs with the mean
+4. Fill NANs with the mean
-16. Here we output a box plot - a useful visualization of 2 dimensions by the labeled column _Churn_
+5. Here we output a box plot - a useful visualization of 2 dimensions by the labeled column _Churn_

 ## Part 2: Experiment with Models ##